datahub-project/datahub/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Ask a question
-title: "[Question] Short description for the question"
+title: A short description of the question
 labels: question
 assignees: ''